-This paper is related to the large literature on the origins of the housing boom in the mid 2000s.
+Our paper is related to the large literature on the housing boom of the mid 2000s.
 The literature has highlighted the role of the expanded availability of mortgage credit in fueling the boom (Mian and Sufi, 2009).
-Within this literature, the role of monetary policy has received relatively little attention despite its potential importance.
-Moreover, consensus has proved elusive (Taylor, 2007; Mishkin, 2007; Bernanke, 2010b; Bean et al., 2010; Svensson, 2011).
-One reason for this is that prior studies have relied on aggregate time series data, which are confounded by many factors (e.g., the business cycle).
-The contribution of our paper is to analyze this question through a framework that emphasizes the role of deposits and liquidity in the transmission of monetary policy (Drechsler, Savov, and Schnabl, 2018a).
-A key advantage of this approach is that unlike other channels (e.g., New Keynesian models), the deposits channel has a heterogeneous impact across geographic areas.
-This allows us to control for aggregate factors by using cross sectional data.
+Within this literature, the role of monetary policy has received relatively little attention despite its potential significance.
+Moreover, consensus has proven elusive (Taylor, 2007; Mishkin, 2007; Bernanke, 2010b; Bean et al., 2010; Svensson, 2011).
+One reason for this is that the literature has relied on aggregate time series data, which are confounded by many factors (e.g., the business cycle).
+Our contribution is to analyze this question through a framework that emphasizes the role of the financial sector in the transmission of monetary policy (Drechsler, Savov, and Schnabl, 2018a, 2020).
+A key advantage of this approach is that unlike other frameworks (e.g., New Keynesian models), the deposits channel has a heterogeneous impact across banks and the geographic areas they serve.
+This allows us to control for aggregate factors using cross sectional data.